government

 how a bill becomes a law

-how a case gets to and through the Supreme
+how a case gets to and through the Supreme Court

 the roles and powers of Congress